 - Listening: I can understand the main message and supporting details on a wide variety of familiar and general interest topics across various time frames.

-- Speaking: I can narrate a story or to talk about a specific event in time in the present, past and future tenses.
+- Speaking: I can narrate a story or talk about a specific event in time in the present, past and future tenses.

 Language Self-Test: